-Reduced penumbra and sharper dose delivery: • smaller spot sizes enable more precise dose delivery to the target volume, resulting in a sharper distal dose fall-off and lateral penumbra, while larger spot sizes may cause excess dose spillage to surrounding healthy tissues and a broader penumbra, leading to more spread-out dose distribution around the target (Fig. 5).
-The difference between small (2.5 mm) and large (10 mm) spots can result in an extra 2-13 Gy (RBE) - relative biological effectiveness - affecting the healthy tissue around the target region.
-Systems with spot sizes exceeding ~8 mm median sigma at isocenter need beam-specific apertures and range compensators while IBA's native small spot size eliminates the need for additional accessories.

-Improved conformity: the spot size significantly influences the conformity of IMPT systems and, ideally, the dose distribution should be highly conformal.
-Accurate beam shaping in 3D contributes to its conformity while any material in the beam path, including the patient, will spread the beam energies and increase distal penumbra.

-Consistent spot symmetry: by precisely controlling beam emittance, size and ellipticity, IBA delivers a spot with constant symmetry irrespective of gantry angle, enhancing treatment planning, and speeding up the critical commissioning period and overall quality assurance.
+- Reduced penumbra and sharper dose delivery: smaller spot sizes and narrow energy spreads enable more precise dose delivery to the target volume, resulting in a sharper distal dose fall-off and lateral penumbra, while larger spot sizes and larger energy spreads may cause excess dose spillage to surrounding healthy tissues and a broader penumbra, leading to more spread-out dose distribution around the target [Fig. 4].
+The difference between small [2.5 mm] and large [10 mm] spots can result in an extra 2-13 Gy [RBE] relative biological effectiveness affecting the healthy tissue around the target region10.
+Systems with spot sizes exceeding ~8 mm median sigma at isocenter need beam-specific apertures and range compensators while IBA's native small spot size eliminates the need for additional accessories. - Improved conformity: the spot size significantly influences the conformity of IMPT systems and, ideally, the dose distribution should be highly conformal.
+Accurate beam shaping in 3D contributes to its conformity while any material in the beam path, including the patient, will scatter the beam, increasing the spot size, and spread the beam energies, increasing distal penumbra. - Consistent spot symmetry: by precisely controlling beam emittance, size and ellipticity, IBA delivers a spot with constant symmetry irrespective of gantry angle, enhancing treatment planning, and speeding up the critical commissioning period and overall quality assurance.
 This differs from synchrotron-based systems, which yield asymmetrical beam shapes varying with energy levels, making it difficult to commission all energies.